 Fujifilm X-A3 versus Canon G7 X Mark II

-An illustration of the physical size and weight of the Fujifilm X-A3 and the Canon G7 X Mark II is provided in the side-by-side display below.
+The physical size and weight of the Fujifilm X-A3 and the Canon G7 X Mark II are illustrated in the side-by-side display below.
 Three consecutive perspectives from the front, the top, and the back are presented.
-All width, height and depth measures are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the X-A3 – represents 100 percent across all the size and weight measures).
+All width, height and depth dimensions are rounded to the nearest millimeter.
+You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the X-A3 – represents 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon G7 X Mark II is notably smaller (18 percent) than the Fujifilm X-A3.
 In this context, it is worth noting that neither the X-A3 nor the G7X Mark II are weather-sealed.